-As the impact of coronavirus spreads across the country, community support groups and residents across the borough are coming together to support vulnerable individuals who need extra help during this difficult time.
+Asthe coronavirus recovery progresses, community support groups and residents across the borough are still coming together to support those individuals who remain vulnerable and still need extra help

 Please read on if you want to find out more about how you can help your neighbours and the wider community.

 Are you a disabled person or a person with a long-term health condition based in Tower Hamlets?
 Or are you involved in a group or organisation that works with disabled people in Tower Hamlets?
 If so, Real want to hear from you.

 Real are working on a project together with different groups of disabled people to co-produce new and improved Covid-19 health messages.
 The work will help ensure vital health information is understood by everyone in the local community.